- Patients

 Radiation therapy may help to prevent the worsening of Dupuytren's contracture symptoms.1,2

-Whilst your doctor can explain the specific details around treatment, the aim of radiation therapy is to try and reduce overgrowth of the cells which are known to be overactive in Dupuytren’s disease.1 This is to try and slow progression, as well as prevent further scar tissue.1 Radiation therapy may not be suitable for everybody and your doctor can discuss your case further.1,2
+The aim of radiation therapy is to reduce overgrowth of the cells which are known to be overactive in Dupuytren’s disease.1 This is to try and slow progression, as well as prevent further scar tissue.1 Radiation therapy may not be suitable for everybody and your doctor can discuss your specific circumstances further.1,2

-Radiation therapy is usually delivered externally using a machine called a linear accelerator.3 If your doctor decides this therapy is suitable for you, our team can offer more details around how the therapy works, how the radiation is delivered, how long it takes and any potential side-affects and risks.3
+Radiation therapy is usually delivered externally using a machine called a linear accelerator (LINAC).3 If your doctor decides this therapy is suitable for you, our team can offer more details around how the therapy works, how the radiation is delivered, how long it takes and any potential side-effects.3

 Following the completion of treatment, please speak to your doctor directly regarding any concerns or side-effects that you may experience.